foolscapcon/foolscap-newsletter/_emails/2020-12-06-2020-letter-from-the-captain.md

 [programming@foolscap.org](mailto:programming@foolscap.org)

-## Open ConCom Meeting for Programming, Sunday January 17th 3pm on Zoom
+## Open Convention Committee Meeting for Programming, Sunday January 17th 3pm PST on Zoom
-Open ConCom Meeting for Programming, Sunday Jan.
-17 3pm on Zoom Meet with the ConCom to plan the convention.
+Meet with the Convention Committee to plan the convention.
 Here’s how:

 - Come to discord for the link or
 - send us an email [info@foolscap.org](mailto:info@foolscap.org?subject=Request%20to%20Join%20Open%20ConCom%20Meeting)

 # Next Foolscap Thursday Event
 We’ve been having a great time with panels and games.
 Next up: Games!
 Join us on discord **Thursday, Dec.
 10th from 7:00 - 8:00 P.M.
-PDT** for more Jackbox games.
+PST** for more Jackbox games.

 Head to this invite link to join Foolscap’s Discord server:
 <https://discord.gg/jpjCQsR>